Oman – November 25 – December 4 2015

 AROUND NIZWA

-About a 30-minute drive from Nizwa, there are a number of fine destinations that can be visited on a day trip from the town.
+About a 30-minute drive from Nizwa, there are some fine destinations that can be visited on a day trip from the town.
 They all lie up against the sloping shoulder of the Hajar Mountain range.

 There’s no public transport.
 After aggressive bargaining, we hired a driver with a 4WD for 90 OR (US$236) for the day.
 That seems excessive but is the lowest they were able to go.
 Shane and I joined up with Claudia, a young Italian/German woman to split the cost.

-But clearly the best way to go would be to hire your own vehicle, a 4WD, maybe someone cheap who knows the roads and do it for much cheaper.
+But clearly, the best way to go would be to hire your vehicle, a 4WD, maybe someone cheap who knows the roads and does it for much cheaper.
 Tours are always so disappointing.
 Instead of the very personable Abdulla who we bargained with, we got his brother as a driver.
-He spoke zero English, was polite but gave no information.
+He spoke zero English and was polite but gave no information.
 Abdulla drove us for the Green Mountain part of the trip.
 The experience was much better.
 Abdullah has 7 children, about the average for an Omani family.

 Al-Hoota Cave.
 This cave, which is embellished with stalactites and stalagmites, has developed into a popular attraction.
 The geological museum explores some of the features that have made Oman internationally renowned among geologists.
 A train takes you into the cave and a 40-minute walking tour passes by an underground lake with blind cave-fish.